zhangkao/IIP_SalCrop/README.md

 ![score-fig](https://github.com/zhangkao/IIP_SalCrop/blob/main/figs/fig3.jpg)

 ## Demonstration:
 Taking a video and a target aspect ratio (default 9:16 for the demo) as inputs, SalCrop can automatically analyze the video content, develop an optimal cropping strategy, and generate a reframed output video.
 A demo is available at: [https://mme.tencent.com/smartcontent/videoCrop](https://mme.tencent.com/smartcontent/videoCrop) (access token: test_token).
-More demo videos can be found at [https://youtu.be/U5geNZq8pNo](https://youtu.be/U5geNZq8pNo).
+More demo videos can be found at [YouTube](https://youtu.be/U5geNZq8pNo) or [OneDrive](https://whueducn-my.sharepoint.com/:v:/g/personal/zhangkao_whu_edu_cn/EdWSevX5RL9AiQT8O9NQc-cBaXTkZLbYYwOBjNZ0dg8opA?e=TvZ6a6) (470M).